 The guide contains information on:

-Accreditation and the NSQHS Standards – Resources to implement the NSQHS Standards – Accreditation workbooks
+Assessment to the NSQHS Standards – Resources to implement the NSQHS Standards – Accreditation workbooks and specialist guides

-The Commission developed the NSQHS Standards as part of the national accreditation scheme for health service organisations, the Australian Health Service Safety and Quality Accreditation (AHSSQA) scheme.
-The primary aim of the NSQHS Standards is to protect the public from harm and to improve the quality of care provided in hospital, day procedure and dental settings.
+The Commission developed the NSQHS Standards as part of the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme.
+The primary aim of the NSQHS Standards is to protect the public from harm and to improve the quality of care in Australian health service organisations.

-The accreditation scheme commenced in January 2013, when accreditation to the NSQHS Standards became mandatory for the majority of public dental services.
+The accreditation scheme commenced in January 2013, when assessment to the NSQHS Standards became mandatory for the majority of public dental services.
 Assessment to the NSQHS Standards is currently voluntary for private dental practices.
-All hospitals and day procedure centres are also being assessed against the NSQHS Standards, to ensure the same standards for safety and quality are being used across Australia.
+All hospitals and day procedure centres are also being assessed to the NSQHS Standards, to ensure the same standards for safety and quality are being used across Australia.

 The NSQHS Standards encompass 10 areas where it is known that people are harmed as a result their health care and where there is good evidence of how to provide better care.
-Of these, only NSQHS Standards 1 – 6 apply to dental practices, the remaining NSQHS Standards do not directly relate to the care provided in dental practices and are deemed not applicable to these settings.
+Of these, only NSQHS Standards 1 – 6 apply to dental practices.
+The remaining NSQHS Standards do not directly relate to the care provided in dental practices and are deemed not applicable to these settings.

-Accreditation processes check and ensure that a dental practice has systems and processes in place to improve the safety and quality of care for patients.
-The process for a dental practice to become accredited involves:
+The accreditation process checks and ensures that a dental practice has systems and processes in place to improve the safety and quality of care for patients.
+The process for a dental practice to become accredited may involve:

 Further information about the process of accreditation can be found using the link below:

-For the majority of public dental services, accreditation to the NSQHS Standards is mandatory.
-To determine whether your clinic or service needs to be accredited to the NSQHS Standards, please contact your state or territory health department.
+For the majority of public dental services, assessment to the NSQHS Standards is mandatory.
+To determine whether your clinic or service needs to be assessed to the NSQHS Standards, please contact your state or territory health department.
 Contact details for state and territory health departments can be found using the following link:

-For private dental practices, accreditation to the NSQHS Standards is voluntary.
-The Australian Dental Association Inc. supports dental practices participating in accreditation to the NSQHS Standards by an approved accrediting agency.
-Please contact the Australian Dental Association Inc. for further information: firstname.lastname@example.org.
+For private dental practices, assessment to the NSQHS Standards is voluntary.
+The Australian Dental Association Inc. supports dental practices participating in assessment to the NSQHS Standards by an approved accrediting agency.
+Please contact the Australian Dental Association Inc. for further information: email@example.com.